waferson/ca/Session 5/README.md

 The topic of this session is **RFM**.
 This repository includes the content discussed in class:

-  - article
+  - technical note
-  - exercises and scripts
+  - exercises
+  - solutions
+  - homework